 Tiny Prints integrates the Facebook Like Box on to the order confirmation page.
 It’s a smart choice.
-Moments after you’ve just completed a successful purchase you’re asked to Like Tiny Prints on Facebook.
+Moments after you complete a successful purchase, you’re asked to Like Tiny Prints on Facebook.
 Your successful shopping experience combined with overwhelming social proof makes you more likely to click “Like”.

 This is a viral loop in it’s own right and has two main benefits to Tiny Prints:

-- They easily acquire new fans on Facebook that allow them to stay top of mind and market to customers.
+- They easily acquire new fans on Facebook, which allows them to stay top of mind and market to customers.